C0nc/SMG/README.md

    - `--ppi`: Choice the train protein-protein Intecation network based on defined network index.
    - `--inductive-ppi`: Choice the test protein-protein Intecation network based on defined network index (Whne inductive needs).
    - `--expression`: Change the task into the essential gene prediction.
-   - '--health' Change the task into the health gene prediction.
+   - `--healthL`: Change the task into the health gene prediction.

 .